zimolzak/crypto-challenges/Readme.md

 * Once again, don't reuse your nonce, hence the name.
 When it comes to DSA, I guess you can't even give it away or make it easy to guess?

+* Don't provide a mechanism to give away even one bit of your RSA plaintext.
+Not in error messages, not in any way.
+Seriously.
+And if you use an implementation written by someone who accidentally does provide such a mechanism, then everything's ruined if Mallory finds this mechanism.

+* When translating intricate paper methods to code, it helps to do it first using a toy case that runs really fast.
+Also, I finally graduated from Print Statement High School and matriculated as a freshman at Debugger University.